-Insurance and reinsurance payables relate to:
+Insurance balances payable relate to assumed insurance business past due at the balance sheet date and consist of deposits and advances from cedants.

-- Assumed business past due at the balance sheet date and consist of deposits and advances from cedants. - Reinsurance payables relate to ceded business past due and consist of amounts payable to cedents and retrocessionaires.
+Reinsurance balances payable relate to ceded business past due at the balance sheet date and consist of amounts payable to cedants and retrocessionaires.